 And it's here that you might want to check out if you haven't already read reviews of "End of Sentence" that give the entire story away.

-The smaller, more intimate moments are often just as smartly judged, and often wrenching in their quiet presentation of how trauma warps the brain, and keeps it mangled for years or decades after the source of the trauma is gone.
+The smaller, more intimate moments are just as smartly judged, and often wrenching in their quiet presentation of how trauma warps the brain, and keeps it mangled long after the source of the trauma is gone.
 And it's here that Hawkes' value becomes clear.
 Bolger and Lerman get to play sexy and passionate and "big," invoking the destructive privileges of youth, which is fun and liberating.
-But Hawkes is the anchor of the story, and has to hold the whole movie together while playing a quiet man who avoids conflict, has a seemingly bottomless capacity to withstand verbal abuse and disappointment, and just generally radiates love for his fellow human beings, even the ones he hasn't met yet, and the ones who straight-up tell him that they'd like to kick his ass.
+But Hawkes is the anchor of the story.
+He has to hold the movie together while playing a quiet man who avoids conflict, has a seemingly bottomless capacity to withstand verbal abuse and disappointment, and just generally radiates love for his fellow human beings, even the ones he hasn't met yet, and the ones who straight-up tell him that they'd like to kick his ass.
 Making a nice person exciting might be a lead actor's toughest job.

 Hawkes nails it by letting you feel what Frank is feeling even when he's trying to hide it (often successfully) from others.
 A rewarding sub-thread in the script concerns Frank's gradually uncovering his wife's secret other life.
-These included regular trips to Ireland, possibly to see a man she loved when she was young, and who might or might not have died before she met Frank.
-It's no fun to learn that you might have been chosen as the safe alternative to a great, dangerous love; chances are good that anyone reading this has been one or the other, or possibly both.
+These included regular trips to Ireland, possibly to see a man she loved when she was young.
+It's no fun to learn that you might have been chosen as the safe alternative to a great, dangerous love; chances are good that anyone reading this has been one or the other, possibly both.

 But regardless of whether Frank's dark fears that he was Anna's backup plan turn out to have been justified, it's satisfying to watch Hawkes play minute variations of surprise, betrayal and curiosity, and then—perhaps the movie's unifying theme—how to live with disappointment.